johnwinans/riscv-toolchain-install-guide/README.md

 cp ~/projects/riscv/riscv-toolchain-install-guide/gdb-dashboard/.gdbinit ~
 ```

-Note that there is a problem with qemu v5.2.0 in that it tells the gdb dashboard that there are
+Note that there is a problem with qemu v5.2.0 in that it tells gdb that there are
 more registers than there really ARE.
 Thus the dashboard will complain like this:

 ```